MarcoEterno/frameformer-architecture/README.md

 # Thought implementation in LLMs: the Frameformer
+Disclaimer: this project is intended as a proof of concept for the frameformer architecture, and not as a working code implementation.
+Nonetheless, the code goes into quite a lot of detail, in order to address any doubt that might arise in the implementation.

 While LLMs are advancing towards human level intelligence in many fields, the thought processes that characterize a human are far from being implemented in the standard full stack implementations of